Generic Name: aliskiren (AL-is-KYE-ren)

-- Lab tests, including blood pressure, blood electrolyte levels, and kidney function, may be performed while you use aliskiren.
+- Lab tests may be performed while you use aliskiren.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use aliskiren with caution in the ELDERLY; they may be more sensitive to its effects, especially diarrhea.

 - PREGNANCY AND BREAST-FEEDING: Aliskiren may cause birth defects or fetal death if you take it while you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
-It is not known if aliskiren is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking aliskiren.